Halophilus/Close-My-Tab/README.md

 - This event only applies to tabs that are closed by a timer, and will not occur when a tab is closed by the user.
 - This probability increases by 5% with each new distracting tab opened and decreases by 2.5% every hour.
 - Browser close probability increases when a tab is opened, meaning there is always the possibility that running out the clock on a distracting tab will close all of your tabs.

+## Grace Periods
+- Some distracting websites are valuable research resources beyond their potential for distraction.
+- This extension provides grace periods for distracting websites accessed through search engines.
+- Homepage URLs / low char URLs belonging to distracting sites do not warrant this grace period, and are appropriately blocked.

 ### Persistence and Reset
 - All relevant values are stored within extension storage, allowing for consistent behavior between browser/OS resets.